New Year, New Adventures—Start January Strong with $50 Off!

 Flu

 Unfortunately, the flu does not stop with the warmer temperatures of spring.
 In fact, flu viruses do well in humidity.
 Hand washing is your best friend!
 If your child is experiencing flu symptoms, keep them home!
-Please montor and make sure your child is clear of any/all symptoms before returning to daycare/school.
+Please monitor and make sure your child is clear of any/all symptoms before returning to daycare/school.

 COVID-19